2104-UIC-Connect-Fur/Grace-Shopper/README.md

 ## Lessons Learned

 #### Authentication:
-- To create a convenient and secure authentication process, for a successfully logged-in user, we attached a server-side cookie, which included the JWT that resulted from the confirmation of their login.
-Using middleware, we could then pull the JWT off a user's cookie, determine the user information, and then attach those details to the `req` object.
-This made it more convenient to access the current user's ID anytime it was required to return user-specific information
+- As part of our authentication process, for a successfully logged-in user, we attach a server-side cookie, which includes the JWT that results from the confirmation of their login.
+Using middleware, we can then pull the JWT off a user's cookie, determine the user information, and then attach those details to the `req` object.
+This makes it more convenient to access the current user's ID anytime it is required to return user-specific information
-- Since the current user and their login status need to permeate the app, we resolved to store current username and login status in global state, with the help of useContext
+- Since the current user and their login status need to permeate the app, we resolved to store the current username and login status in global state, with the help of useContext

 #### User Cart:
 - One complicated decision that we made in the beginning while designing our database was how to construct the user's cart.
 Our solution was to define the cart as a user's incomplete order.
 We then wrote a database method to pull the required information from the orders, users, items, and ordersitems tables to build the user's cart